fxn/tkn/README.md

 Sections have a title and draw kind of a fleuron.
 This is also hard-coded because it is what I wanted.

-Sections allow you to group slides in your Ruby slide deck, and since they yield to a block you can collapse/fold the ones you are not working in for focus.
+Sections allow you to group slides in your Ruby slide deck, and since they yield to a block you can collapse/fold the ones you are not working on for focus.

-The nested structure is not modelled internally.
+The nested structure is not modeled internally.
 The script only sees a flat linear sequence of slides.

 ![Terminal Keynote Section](https://raw.github.com/fxn/tkn/master/screenshots/terminal-keynote-section.png)

 ## Visual Effects

-There is a hard-coded visual effect: Once the exact characters of a given slide are computed, we print char by char with a couple milliseconds in between.
-That gives the illusion of an old-school running cursor effect.
+There is one hard-coded visual effect: Once the exact characters of a given slide are computed, we print char by char with a couple milliseconds in between.
+That gives the illusion of an old-school running cursor.
 Configure block blinking cursor for maximum awesomeness.

 ## Installation